Ormael13/CoCX/classes/classes/Stats/README.md

 ### Buff testing

-These functions are **non-chanable**, they must be only or last item in chain.
+These functions are **non-chainable**, they must be only or last item in chain.

 ----